Threshold Acceleration for Gravisensing - 2 (Gravi-2) - 04.02.14

 Science Results for Everyone

 Previous ISS Missions

-Any research in plant biology helps future long-range space missions where plants are planned to be an essential part of a bio-regenerative life support systems.
-The use of plants to provide a reliable oxygen, food and water source could reduce the resupply requirements for the International Space Station, and provide sustainable sources, such as fresh food, necessary to make long-duration missions more feasible.
-However, before plants can be effectively utilised for space exploration missions, a better understanding of their physiological behaviour under weightlessness is essential.
+Any research in plant biology will help for future long-range space missions where plants are planned to be an essential part of a bio-regenerative life support systems.
+The use of plants to provide a reliable oxygen, food and water source could reduce the resupply requirements for the International Space Station (ISS), and provide sustainable sources, such as fresh food, necessary to make long-duration missions more feasible.
+However, before plants can be effectively utilized for space exploration missions, a better understanding of their physiological behavior under weightlessness is essential.